iiAku/kolibri-frontend/documentation/online-docs/contracts/token.md

 ### Changes

-Kollibri tries to use this contract without modification to preserve security.
-Kollibri makes the following modifications:
+Kolibri tries to use this contract without modification to preserve security.
+Kolibri makes the following modifications:
 - Add a `default` entrypoint and disallow transfers if they contain value.
 This behavior is explicitly defined to make the restriction obvious to future engineers.
 - Add a "debt ceiling" that is configurable through governance.
 - Add a `governor` which can change the debt ceiling.